Sovereign-Labs/sovereign-sdk/examples/demo-nft-module/README.md

     ```

+    As you can see, we derive the `borsh` serialization format for these messages.
+Unlike most serialization libraries,
+    `borsh` guarantees that all messages have a single "canonical" serialization, which makes it easy to reliably
+    hash and compare serialized messages.

 3. Define Config.
 In this case, config will contain admin and initial tokens:

     ```rust
+    // in lib.rs
     pub struct NonFungibleTokenConfig<C: Context> {
         pub admin: C::Address,
         pub owners: Vec<(u64, C::Address)>,